Key Points

 What Are Landmark Annotation Techniques?

-Landmark annotation techniques refer to the methods used to label facial reference points with extreme precision and consistency.
+Landmark annotation techniques are methods used to label facial reference points with extreme precision and consistency.
 Unlike basic landmarking, high-fidelity techniques prioritize accuracy, stability, and resistance to manipulation.

 In identity verification workflows, these techniques typically include: